fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - After encountering the person, do people feel oppressed, humiliated or otherwise worse about themselves?
 - Does the person target people who are less powerful than him/her?

-Their unpleasant behaviours were catalogued by Sutton as The Dirty Dozen:

-Insults
-Violation of personal space
-Unsolicited touching
-Threats
-Sarcasm
-Flames
-Humiliation
-Shaming
-Interruption
-Backbiting
-Glaring
-Snubbing

 - but that is not sufficient: everyone is an asshole sometimes
 - Wikipedia: He gives the example of when he sent a scornful email to a colleague because he wrongly believed she was trying to take an office away from his group.
 In this instance, he was acting like a temporary asshole and to be a certified asshole he would have to act like a jerk persistently.